N-Wouda/ALNS/docs/source/index.rst

 ALNS
 ====

-**ALNS** is a general, well-documented and tested implementation of the adaptive large neighbourhood search (ALNS) metaheuristic in Python.
+``alns`` is a general, well-documented and tested implementation of the adaptive large neighbourhood search (ALNS) metaheuristic in Python.

 It is common in the operations research community to re-implement heuristics such as ALNS.
 Such implementations are relatively limited, are typically tied tightly to one particular problem domain, and often implement just a single acceptance criterion and operator selection scheme.